EngineWorld/prismarine-core/README.md

 ## Hardware requirement (and AMD remark)

 This renderer is stable in NVidia, may be unstable on AMD GPU's.
 We working on fixing every found bugs.
-Preview Release planned on October.
+At now we paused maintenance of NVidia.
+So we pushed preview release with both GPU vendors support.

 ## Requirement